 We found a connection between the amount companies spend on learning and how engaged their employees are.
 More high-engagement companies spent in the higher average price range of $2000–$2500 per employee annually on learning.
-30% of high engagement companies spent an average of $2000+ per employee annually.
+30% of high-engagement companies spent an average of $2000+ per employee annually.
 In contrast, only 7% of low-engagement companies spent $2000+ per employee.

 We also discovered that employees at high-engagement companies spend more time learning than people at low-engagement companies.
 52% of high-engagement companies have employees who spend an average of 31–50 hours of learning per year compared to only 20% of low-engagement companies.
 However, there was an optimal amount of learning between 31–50 hours.
 After 50–70+ hours, the impact of learning on engagement tapered off.
 Check out our ROI of learning infographic.

-To create a learning culture, it’s essential to give employees time to focus on their development, so they can stay up-to-date with the latest technical and soft skills.
+To create a learning culture, it’s essential to give employees time to focus on their development so that they can stay up-to-date with the latest technical and soft skills.
 But at the same time, they still need time to focus on the day-to-day duties and responsibilities their job demands.
 This explains why the sweet spot of high engagement and high learning falls around 31–50 hours per year.

 It’s clear organizations that care about their employees’ long-term growth and invest in learning & development enjoy a more engaged workforce.
-By offering a wide variety of on-demand online courses—from technical and leadership skills to personal development—employers can help keep employees engaged on the job.
+By offering a wide variety of on-demand online courses – from technical and leadership skills to personal development—employers can help keep employees engaged on the job.